What, When, How to install a Level 2 Car Charger?

 Aside from Teslas, EVs and plug-ins in the U.S. use the SAE-standard J1772 plug.
 Although they work about the same way, not all chargers are created equal.

-Cost: Level 2 chargers range in price from just under $500 to more than $1000.
+Cost: Level 2 chargers range in price from just under $500 to more than $2500 just for the charger itself.
 The two biggest factors are amperage and cord length: If you want more, expect to pay more.

 Installation Type: This unit is meant to be a permanent installation, mounted to the wall on a bracket.
 But some are classified (confusingly) as “permanently installed, removable” and use a standard plug so you can take the charger with you if you move.